Get 80% off your plan for your first 6 months.*

 Is a starter checklist mandatory?

-Legal requirement: You can't add them to payroll without either a P45 or a completed starter checklist to determine their tax code.
+Yes, a starter checklist is mandatory when your employee can't provide a P45.
+You can't add them to payroll without either a P45 or a completed starter checklist to determine their tax code.

 Does an employee need a starter checklist if they have a P45?